tvarnish/sombrero/README.md

 total elapsed time (within the simulation, in seconds) since the start of the simulation (`step_number * dt`).
 Lastly, `body_count` is the number of bodies currently in the situation.

+## Acknowledgements
+Sombrero uses `cxxopts` for parsing command line options, so thanks go to ...